langu/hello-world/README.md

 Join us and make your mark on the world.

+Learn about careers at Facebook: https://www.facebook.com/careers/

-Read more about what we've been up to here: http://newsroom.fb.com/
+Read more about what we've been up to: http://newsroom.fb.com/